OstrichGram/OstrichGram/FATGROUPS.md

 # NIP-28

 According to NIP-28, the proper way to indicate relays is to specify them using e-tags in the kind-41 metadata message referencing the kind-40 chatgroup.
 Multiple e-tags should be used; once for each relay in the chat.
+While NIP-28 does not (yet) give a specific example of multiple relays, it shows a single tag referencing a single relay, and therefore we can simply use multiple e-tags and conform to the spec.

 # OstrichGram recognizes Fat Groups